themefisher/vex-hugo/README.md

 * Email Subscription Section
 * Documented codes.

+## Icons

+To view the catalog of available themefisher-font icons, clone the repository from https://github.com/themefisher/themefisher-font and open `index.html` on your local computer.

 ## Reporting Issues

 We use GitHub Issues as the official bug tracker for the Vex Template.
 Please Search [existing issues](https://github.com/themefisher/vex-hugo/issues).
 It’s possible someone has already reported the same problem.